mnek1t/Sport-Store_ASP_NET_CORE/step-1.md

 }
 ```

-and add an HTML element that the tag helper will process to create the page links.
+and add to it an HTML element that the tag helper will process to create the page links.

 ```
 <div page-model="@Model?.PagingInfo" page-action="Index"></div>